aurelia/documentation/Portuguese-Brazil/get-started.md

 }
 ```

-Nada de novo até aí.
-A parte interessante é o _child-router.js _...
+Nada de novo atÃ© aÃ­.
+A parte interessante Ã© o _child-router.js _...

 ### child-router.js